-In terms of car parking, it an objective of Meath County Council:
+In terms of car parking, it an objective of Navan Town Council and Meath County Council:

 INF OBJ 33 To further develop and implement the recommendations of the Car Parking Strategy contained in the Navan Local Transport Plan.
+Strategy contained in the Navan Local Transport Fran.
 INF OBJ 34 To implement the proposed recommendations of the Traffic Management Plan for Navan Town Centre as required pursuant to INF OBJ 10.
 INF OBJ 35 To discourage through traffic from penetrating the town centre, by adopting a circulation system that directs cars to the Local Distributor Road Network, providing car parks on the edge of the town centre, pedestrianising streets within the centre, restricting on street parking and undertaking environmental improvements.
 INF OBJ 36 To adopt car parking management standards within the town centre that reduce on street car parking in favour of off-street car parking and a restriction on long term car parking facilities in favour of off-street car parking and a restriction on long term car parking facilities in favour of short term business, retail and leisure use.
 INF OBJ 37 To encourage the provision of facilities for the parking of commercial trucks and vans and to identify a suitable site for the development of a commercial car park for the parking of such vehicles.
-INF OBJ 38 To control the amount, pricing and location of parking.
-INF OBJ 39 To support in conjunction with National Transport Authority, Bus Éireann and private bus operators, the provision of Park & Ride facilities at suitable locations.
+DIE ODI 40 INF OBJ 38 To control the amount, pricing and location of parking. , INF OBJ 39 To support in conjunction with National Transport Authority, Bus Éireann and private bus operators, the provision of Park & Ride facilities at suitable locations.